 Berlin remains start-up capital

-Berlin can continue to call itself the European capital of startups, at least according to its own economic development agency.
-In its half-year report, the latter found that 3.25 billion euros in investments flowed into Berlin startups in the first six months of 2022 alone, a decline from the record year of 2021, reports the Tagesspiegel .
+Berlin can still call itself the European capital of start-ups, at least according to the city's economic development agency.
+In its half-yearly report, it found that 3.25 billion euros in investments flowed into Berlin start-ups in the first six months of 2022 alone.
+This is a decline compared to the record year 2021, reports the Tagesspiegel .

-Berlin Partner CEO Stefan Franzke chalked up the figure: "Berlin was able to defend its title as startup capital."
-According to him, the German capital remains in first place, ahead of metropolises such as London, Barcelona, Lisbon and even Amsterdam.
+Berlin Partner CEO Stefan Franzke has categorized the figure: "Berlin was able to defend its title as the start-up capital."
+According to him, the German capital is still in first place, ahead of cities such as London, Barcelona, Lisbon and Amsterdam.

-What place Berlin actually occupies in international rankings varies greatly, depending on the survey.
-As recently as June, another study concluded that Berlin only came in 16th place - and behind Amsterdam, among others.
-At the time, Startup Genome evaluated not only investment capital, but also market reach, networking and the number of qualified workers in the cities.
+Berlin's actual position in international rankings varies greatly depending on the survey.
+In June, another study came to the conclusion that Berlin was only in 16th place - behind Amsterdam, among others.
+At that time, Startup Genome evaluated not only investment capital, but also market reach, networking and the number of qualified workers in the cities.

 Newsletter